Opera Ltd ADR (OPRA): A Technical Analysis - News Heater

-OPRA currently shorts hold a – ratio of the float.The average trading volume of OPRA on September 28, 2023 was 1.50M shares.
+The average price point forecasted by analysts for Opera Ltd ADR (OPRA) is $20.25, which is $8.98 above the current market price.
+OPRA currently shorts hold a – ratio of the float.The average trading volume of OPRA on October 02, 2023 was 1.52M shares.

 Top 5 EV Tech Stocks to Buy for 2023